frank-b/getdata-003/CodeBook.md

-# Codebook.txt file for the data used in the script run_analysis.R #
+# Codebook.md file for the data used in the script run_analysis.R #

 **Created by:** Frank Boersma
 **Date:** May 2014